ssb22/adjuster/README.md

  : Cancels any earlier `--diagnose-manual` option in Makefile variables etc

 `-q`, `--diagnose-quick`
  : Ignore all phrases that do not contain the word specified by the `--diagnose` option, for getting a faster (but possibly less accurate) diagnostic.
 The generated annotator is not likely to be useful when this option is present.
-You may get quick diagnostics **without** these disadvantages by loading a `--rulesFile` instead.

 `--no-diagnose-quick`
  : Cancels any earlier `--diagnose-quick` option in Makefile variables etc